Adirondack Mountains: History

 The first humans to live in the Adirondacks were Paleo-Indians who arrived around the 14th millennium BC following the end of the Last Glacial Period.
 The earliest migrants arrived from the St. Lawrence River Valley to the north, and settled along the shores of the Champlain Sea.
 During the Archaic Period (8000–1000 BC) this semi-nomadic hunter-gatherer Laurentian culture inhabited the Adirondacks; evidence of their presence includes a projectile point of red-brown chert found in 2007 at the edge of Tupper Lake.

 During an interval of roughly 11,000 years following the end of the Last Glacial Period, the climate of the Adirondacks gradually warmed, with the area's tundra being replaced by forests that were now able to grow.
 During the transition between the Archaic and Woodland (1000 BC – AD 1000) periods, multiple different groups replaced the Laurentian culture—including the Sylvan Lake, River, Middlesex, Point Peninsula, and Owasco cultures.
 By the time of the Owasco culture c.
 1 AD, maize and beans were being cultivated in the uplands of the Adirondacks.

-The first Iroquoian peoples, the Mohawk (or Kanyengehaga) and the Oneida (or Oneyotdehaga), arrived in the Adirondack region between 4,000 and 1,200 years ago.
+The easternmost Haudenosaunee, the Mohawk (or Kanienʼkehá꞉ka) and the Oneida (or Onʌyoteˀa·ká·), arrived in the Adirondack region between 4,000 and 1,200 years ago.
 Both groups claimed the Adirondack Mountains as hunting grounds.
 According to Haudenosaunee historian Rick Hill, the region was considered a 'Dish with One Spoon,' symbolizing shared hunting resources between the groups.
-A group of Algonquian people, known as the Mahicans, also occupied the region, particularly the Hudson River Valley.
+A group of Algonquian people, known as the Mohicans, also occupied the region, particularly the Hudson River Valley.

 These were the groups that the first European explorers of the area encountered.
 European presence in the area began with a battle between Samuel de Champlain and a group of Mohawks, in what is now Ticonderoga in 1609.
 The Jesuit missionary Isaac Jogues became the first recorded European to travel through the center of the Adirondacks, as the captive of a Mohawk hunting party, in 1642.